nutanmishra/note-taker-electron-app/README.md

 ## Features

-- **Create Notes**: Add notes with a title and content using an intuitive input form.
+- **Create and Edit Notes**: Add or modify notes with a title, content, and category.
-- **Delete Notes**: Remove notes with a single click, updating the UI and storage.
+- **Note Categories**: Assign categories (e.g., Work, Personal) to organize notes.
+- **Search Notes**: Filter notes by title or content using a search bar.
+- **Dark Mode**: Toggle between light and dark themes, with preferences saved locally.
+- **Markdown Support**: Format note content with Markdown, rendered as HTML.
+- **Persistent Storage**: Save notes in a `notes.json` file in the user's data directory.
-- **Responsive UI**: A modern, card-based interface with hover effects and animations, built with Tailwind CSS.
+- **Responsive UI**: A modern, card-based interface with hover effects and animations.
 - **Secure Design**: Implements Content Security Policy (CSP), `contextIsolation`, and `nodeIntegration: false`.
 - **Cross-Platform**: Runs on Windows, macOS, and Linux.
 - **Debugging Support**: Includes console logging and DevTools for troubleshooting.